-Photography and filming are popular visitor activities at the Roosevelt/Vanderbilt Sites.
+Photography and filming are popular visitor activities at the Roosevelt-Vanderbilt National Historic Sites.
 Most types of still photography and personal video filming do not require a permit, such as taking family pictures or videos while visiting the site.
 Other types of projects, however, do require a permit in order to protect park resources and provide for public safety.

-Still photography projects require a permit when there are props, sets or models involved, or when the project takes place outside of regular hours or in locations not usually open to the public.
+Still photography projects require a permit when there are props, sets, or models involved, or when the project takes place outside of regular operating hours or in locations not open to the public.

 New Location Fees

-The application charge for commercial photography and filming is $50.00.
-Please contact the special park use coordinator at 845-486-1966 before applying.
+The application charge for commercial photography and filming is $80.00.

 Please submit applications at least 14 days prior to filming or photography.